 Digital wellbeing is a new concept, so very few professionals have a clear definition.
 It is a term commonly used in relation to healthy digital habits.

-However, based on my digital experience, cyberpsychology and mental health studies, I prepared a more specific definition and dedicated digital wellbeing model.
+However, based on my digital experience, cyberpsychology, and mental health studies, I have prepared a more specific definition and dedicated digital wellbeing model.

 Instead of unplugging, we should embrace the digital age and make digital tools work for us.